isomerpages/nlb-biblioasia/_past-issues/00-vol-listing.md

 breadcrumb: Overview
 collection_name: past-issues
 ---
-Please note that when accessing our past issues, you may be redirected away from this site to our archived site or other platforms.
+Please note that you may be redirected away from this site to our archived site or other platforms when accessing our past issues.

 |                                                              |
 | :----------------------------------------------------------: |